cloudant/python-cloudant/docs/getting_started.rst

 Now that we've gone through the basics, let's take a look at how to simplify the process of connection, database acquisition, and document management through the use of Python *with* blocks and this library's context managers.

 Handling your business using *with* blocks saves you from having to connect and disconnect your client as well as saves you from having to perform a lot of fetch and save operations as the context managers handle these operations for you.

 This example uses the ``cloudant`` context helper to illustrate the process but identical functionality exists for CouchDB through the ``couchdb`` and ``couchdb_admin_party`` context helpers.

 .. code-block:: python

-    # cloudant context helper
     from cloudant import cloudant

-    # couchdb context helper
+    # ...or use CouchDB variant
     # from cloudant import couchdb

-    from cloudant.document import Document

     # Perform a connect upon entry and a disconnect upon exit of the block
     with cloudant(USERNAME, PASSWORD, account=ACCOUNT_NAME) as client:

-    # CouchDB variant
+    # ...or use CouchDB variant
     # with couchdb(USERNAME, PASSWORD, url=COUCHDB_URL) as client:

         # Perform client tasks...